Quipu: Purpose

 A quipucamayoc depicted in El primer nueva corónica y buen gobierno.
 A yupana, an Inca calculating device, is also visible in the lower left.

 Quipus held information, decipherable by officials called quipucamayocs (khipu kamayuq, /qu/), classified in various categories, narrated from the most important to the least important category, according to color, number, and order.

 To date, most of the information recorded on the quipus studied by researchers consists of numbers in a decimal system, such as "Indian chiefs ascertain[ing] which province had lost more than another and balanc[ing] the losses between them" after the Spanish invasion.
 In the early years of the Spanish conquest of Peru, Spanish officials often relied on the quipus to settle disputes over local tribute payments or goods production.
 The quipucamayocs could be summoned to court, where their bookkeeping was recognised as valid documentation of past payments.

-Some knots — as well as other features, such as color, fiber type, cord attachments, etc. — are thought to represent non-numeric information, which has not been deciphered.
-It is generally thought that the system did not include phonetic symbols analogous to letters of the alphabet.
-However, Gary Urton has suggested that the quipus used a binary system which could record phonological or logographic data.
-According to Martti Pärssinen, quipucamayocs would learn specific oral texts, which in relation to the basic information contained in quipu, and pictorial representations, often painted on quiru vessels, similar to aztec pictograms, related simple "episodes".
+Some knots — as well as other features, such as color, fiber type, cord attachments, etc. — are thought to compose an undeciphered non-numeric information system.
+The lack of a clear link between any indigenous Andean languages and the quipus has historically led to the supposition that quipus are not a glottographic writing system and have no phonetic referent.
+However, anthropologist Gary Urton has suggested that the quipus used a binary system that could record phonological or logographic data.
+According to Martti Pärssinen, quipucamayocs would learn specific oral texts, which in relation to the basic information contained in quipu, and pictorial representations, often painted on quiru vessels, similar to Aztec pictograms, related simple "episodes".
+Frank Salomon, meanwhile, has argued that quipus are actually a semasiographic language, a system of representative symbols – such as music notation or numerals – that relay information but are not directly related to the speech sounds of a particular language, like ideograms and proto-writing.